+Exercise

-- Exercise - Eat healthy food - Try relaxation activities such as meditation before going to bed. - Thaving a shower or bath can help you to relax. - Avoid caffeine, drugs, nicotine and alcohol. - Avoid using a mobile phone or laptop in bed or just before going to sleep. - Avoid sleeping/napping in the daytime. - Avoid working late or revising for exams late. - 👃 Earplugs can help if you live in a noisy area. - Put your alarm on the other side of the room.
+Having a shower or bath can help you to relax.

+- Avoid caffeine, drugs, nicotine and alcohol. - Avoid using a mobile phone or laptop in bed or just before going to sleep. - Avoid sleeping/napping in the daytime. - Avoid working late or revising for exams late. - Earplugs can help if you live in a noisy area. - Put your alarm on the other side of the room.